vanus-labs/docs/user-manual/getting-started/quick-start.md

 kubectl logs vanus-display-74b65fcff4-pk9rm
 ```

-the output should like below, the two events whose source are matched are displayed.
+the output should look like below, the two events whose source are matched are displayed.

 ```shell
 Vance Event Display